ericdaat/dotfiles/README.md

  - [OhMyZsh](http://ohmyz.sh/)
  - [Visual Studio Code](https://code.visualstudio.com/)

-Run `install.sh` to intall the various components and their configuration files.
+Run `setup.sh` to intall the various components and their configuration files.

 For vim, refer to [this repository](https://github.com/ericdaat/vim-config).